 Pork shoulders have the bone still in, which will help keep the meat moist while you finish over the direct heat.

-If you are confused as to why the upper portion of the shoulder primal is called a pork butt, you’re not alone.
+If you are confused as to why the upper portion of the shoulder primal is called a butt, you’re not alone.
 You might be further confused as to its nickname, the Boston butt.
-Whether the pork butt was named after wine barrels known as butts (yes, there is an actual measurement for a buttload of wine, somewhere between 475 and 500 liters) or simply just being the butt-end of the shoulder, it is one of the most popular cuts of pork for barbecue.
+Whether the cut was named after wine barrels known as butts (yes, there is an actual measurement for a buttload of wine, somewhere between 475 and 500 liters) or simply just being the butt-end of the shoulder, it is one of the most popular cuts of pork for barbecue.

 You can purchase a pork butt bone-in or boneless depending on your preference, but it is more commonly sold with the bone in.
-A bone-in pork butt can be helpful when smoking pulled pork, because you will know that the pork is ready to pull when the bone slips out of the meat without much resistance.
+A bone-in Boston butt can be helpful when smoking pulled pork, because you will know that the pork is ready to pull when the bone slips out of the meat without much resistance.

 Pork butts, whether bone-in or boneless, are typically a rounded, fairly uniform rectangle.
-This allows for fairly even cooking when smoking which means you won’t have to worry about certain areas finishing before others.
+This allows for fairly even cooking when smoking, which means you won’t have to worry about certain areas finishing before others.
 Pork butts typically have a thick fat cap on top of them.
 Pork shoulders are almost triangular in shape, usually with the skin on top.
-The regular shape of the pork butt makes it easier to cook.
+The regular shape of the butt makes it easier to cook.

 You can smoke a pork butt at temperatures between 225-275° F, taking care to monitor the internal temperature for the stall.
 You can wrap the butt in aluminum foil or food-grade butcher paper to help speed up the process once the internal temperature stops rising, somewhere near 160°F. Once the pork butt reaches around 200-205°F, take it off the smoker and let it rest in a cooler for a minimum of 30 minutes.
 Then shred and enjoy!

 Pork butt is a versatile cut of pork whether you want to make pulled pork or not.
-Its fat content helps keep the meat moist whether you are cooking low and slow or slicing and grilling over direct heat.
+Its fat content helps keep the tender meat moist whether you are cooking low and slow or slicing and grilling over direct heat.

 CookingChannelTV.com has a simple recipe for pork steak that can be done by slicing a pork butt into one-inch thick steaks.
 The recipe calls for seasoning with salt and black pepper, then finishing with barbecue sauce so it caramelizes then doesn’t burn.
 You can substitute the salt and black pepper for your preferred dry rub as well.